PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/azure-account-onboarding.md

 :::

-To onboard Azure Accounts, such as Subscription, Tenant, and Active Directory:
+To onboard Azure Accounts, such as Subscription, Tenant, and Microsoft Entra ID:

   [1.
 Fetch the supported features based on the cloud type, account type, and deployment type.](#1-fetch-the-supported-features)

   [2.
 Generate the Terraform template.](#2-generate-the-terraform-template)

   [3.
 Execute the Terraform template in Azure Portal to Register an application and create its roles and permissions.](#3-register-an-application-and-create-corresponding-roles-in-the-azure-portal)

   [4.
 Onboard your Azure Account on Prisma Cloud ](#4-onboard-the-azure-tenant-on-prisma-cloud)